We're here to sing the praises of lip liner — because it really is necessary.

 Lip liner adds definition to the lips.

 Who doesn’t want full, defined lips?
 Lip liner is the ticket to the perfect cupid’s bow.
 Hall-Scarmana also finds that “pairing your lip pencil with a lighter, highlight pencil will keep the lip line clean and can create lift and definition to the lip.”
 (This trick works wonders on thin upper lips.)
 “Apply the lighter pencil in bow of the lip, right above your lip liner shade to lift and highlight that area.
 And when gravity takes a toll we start to see the corner of our lips turn down, use the lighter pencil or concealer to highlight those corners creating a lifted and sculpted look.”
-Try Cargo Reverse Lip Liner or a concealer pencil one shade lighter than your skin, like Urban Decay 24/7 Concealer Pencil.
+Try Cargo Reverse Lip Liner or a concealer pencil one shade lighter than skin, like NYX Wonder Pencil.

 Lip liner prolongs the wear of any lip color.